microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 You can go to http://<your-master-ip>, then use the default username and password to log in.
 ```

-As the message says, you can use `admin` and `admin-password` to login to the web portal, then submit a job to validate your installation.
+As the message says, you can use `admin` and `admin-password` to login to the webportal, then submit a job to validate your installation.
 We have generated the configuration files of OpenPAI in the folder `~/pai-deploy/cluster-cfg`.
 If you need further customization, they will be used in the future.

 **For those who use workers other than CPU workers, NVIDIA GPU workers, AMD GPU workers, and Enflame DTU workers**: Please manually deploy the device's device plugin in Kubernetes.
 Otherwise, the Kubernetes default scheduler won't work.
 Supported device plugins are listed [in this file](https://github.com/microsoft/pai/blob/master/src/device-plugin/deploy/start.sh.template).
 PRs are welcome.